 5. Add an extension package for a better user experience in SharePoint

-The add-on allows you to open Mediaflow’s file picker directly on the page, select an image, and choose to download it.
-The image is not inserted directly onto the page but is only downloaded to the file structure in SharePoint.
-The advantage of this add-on is that editors don’t have to leave the page they’re editing, navigate to the file tree, download the image there, navigate back to the content page, and insert the image from the media library.
-Instead, the entire selection process can take place from a single content page.
+The advantage of this add-in is that editors do not need to leave the page they are editing, navigate to the folder tree, download the image there, navigate back to the content page, and insert the image from the media library.
+Instead, the entire selection process can take place from one and the same content page.

-The web part add-on is included in the following installation file.
+The WebPart add-on is included in the following installation file.